Most brands assume women drive conscious consumption.

 The brands that understand these behavioral patterns now will capture disproportionate market share as conscious consumption moves mainstream.
 While everyone else markets to the conscious consumer they think exists, you'll reach the ones who actually buy.

-We're publishing more findings from our conscious consumer research in the coming months—generational differences, category-specific behaviors, the psychology behind purchase decisions.
+We're publishing more findings from our conscious consumer research in the coming months—generational differences, category-specific behaviors, and the psychology behind purchase decisions.

 Sign up to get notified when we publish new research insights!